jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

       port: 6379
 ```

 Send a ping to the Redis server using `curl`.
-Change `192.168.106.2` below to the IP address of HAProxy Ingress:
+Change `192.168.106.2` below to the IP address of N42 Gateway:

 ```
 $ curl -v telnet://192.168.106.2:6379